-Coral Reef Animals Animals in the Great Barrier Reef
+Animals of the Great Barrier Reef

 Squids are soft-bodied molluscs related to octopus and cuttlefish.
 They move through the water backwards and are one of the smartest invertebrates.